Austin ISD gets a 'B' from TEA for 2022

 Overall, Dr. Mays says most campuses increased their individual ratings from 2019.
 The district plans to continue that progress.
 "Our goal is to have a school district that's the best in Texas and I believe in the nation," he said.

-Three campuses earned all eligible distinction designations: Cunningham and Highland Park elementaries, and LASA High School.
+Three campuses earned all eligible distinction designations: Cunningham Elementary and Highland Park Elementary, and LASA High School.

 Another big battle AISD has been battling is a staff shortage.
 An AISD spokesperson said at the start of the summer there were more than 1000 vacancies, and now that number is under 200.
 The district is still working to bring that number down.